I’ve been asked how I got published. The answer is simple...I lied. That’s right, I lied.

 The publishing industry has changed and continues to change.
 With digital reading devices now in the game, viable options for writers are endless.
 I have extremely talented friends who publish traditionally through NY and equally as talented friends who are publishing independently.
 Many writers (like me) are doing both, very successfully.

 The bottom line is that you have to write a good book and then you have to never give up.
 And while you’re 'never giving up,' you have to write more good books.
 It’s a wonderful thing to have a job where you can work in your underpants.

 Writing may seem like a solitary sport, but it’s not.
-A critique partner, other writing friends, spell check, Coke® with extra ice in a styrofoam cup and a great editor are just a few of the things I think every writer needs.
+A critique partner, other writing friends, spell check, Coke® with extra ice in a styrofoam cup, an awesome cover artist and a great editor are just a few of the things I think every writer needs.

 So that’s my story.
 I’m not sure how good the lesson is, but the ending is happy.
 I love happy endings.